Iraqi Republican Guard: 1980–1988 Order of Battle

 There are some claims of units with names that are unknown.

 Persian Gulf War

-Between the invasion of Kuwait and the Persian Gulf War ("Operation Desert Storm"), the number of Republican Guard formations was expanded and the Guard was reorganized.
+Between the Iraqi invasion of Kuwait and the Persian Gulf War ("Operation Desert Storm"), the number of Republican Guard formations was expanded and the Guard was reorganized.
 The Republican Guard Forces Command was also created during this period.
 At the beginning of the Persian Gulf War, it consisted of the following units: